 AND it comes AFTER any objects if they are pronouns.

-The word order remains the same if only the dative (indirect object) is a pronoun:
+However, the word order remains the same if only the dative (indirect object) is a pronoun:

 Der Knappe reicht ihr schnell die Lanze.